qdm12/updated/README.md

 - Root keys to be used by Unbound

 and optionally upload the changes to a Git repository using an SSH key.

+Based on Scratch with a total uncompressed size of 15.4MB

 ## Setup